frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 A FreeIPA-based tool could be implemented to request short-lived user certificates for the purpose of VPN authentication.
-It would be inappropriate to accept as valid any client certificate issued by the "primary" CA, so a security domain specifically for VPN authentication should be created for this purpose.
-The certificate-issuing tool would direct certificates requests to the new security domain, and the resultant certificates would be signed with VPN security domain's signing key.
+It would be inappropriate to accept as valid any client certificate issued by the "primary" CA, so a sub-CA specifically for VPN authentication should be created for this purpose.
+The certificate-issuing tool would direct certificates requests to the new CA, and the resultant certificates would be signed with VPN CA's signing key.

-A CLI command could be issued to retrieve the VPN security domain's signing certificate, and/or register it in a local security database, and the user will configure the VPN server to use that CA certificate for client certificate verification.
+A CLI command could be issued to retrieve the VPN CA's signing certificate, and/or register it in a local security database, and the user will configure the VPN server to use that CA certificate for client certificate verification.

 Puppet